Teaching and Me

 - You need a piano, of course.
 Acoustic or digital, or If you haven’t yet committed to a piano a small 61-key keyboard can do the trick for a while.

-- Last, you will need a good Internet connection -- the faster the better.
-A weak Internet connection can slow things down too much, making the lesson lack coherence.
-A strong Internet connection will make you forget you’re even on-line.
+- Last, you will need a stable Internet connection.
+Wi-fi connections can be tricky because even if your signal is strong it can fluctuate causing interruptions.
+If you have a chance to hook your device to an ethernet cable that can give the connection stability even if the signal isn’t that strong.
+A weak Internet connection can slow things down too much, making the lesson lack coherence (though that happens rarely these days).
+A strong Internet connection and some gear (a webcam and an external mic) will make you forget you’re even on-line.

 To maximize quality I use an external mic and two cameras (side and top) but you don’t have to.